Jerry Brown: Senate defeat and public life

-In 1982, Brown chose not to seek a third term as governor; instead, he ran for the United States Senate for the seat being vacated by Republican S.I.
-Hayakawa.
-He was defeated by Republican San Diego Mayor Pete Wilson by a margin of 52% to 47%.
+In 1982, Brown chose not to seek a third term as governor; instead, he ran for the United States Senate for the seat being vacated by Republican S. I. Hayakawa.
+He was defeated by Republican San Diego mayor Pete Wilson by a margin of 52% to 45%.
 After his Senate defeat, Brown was left with few political options.
 Republican George Deukmejian, a Brown critic, narrowly won the governorship in 1982, succeeding Brown, and was re-elected overwhelmingly in 1986.
 After his Senate defeat in 1982, many considered Brown's political career to be over.

 Brown traveled to Japan to study Buddhism, studying with Christian/Zen practitioner Hugo Enomiya-Lassalle under Yamada Koun-roshi.
 In an interview, he explained, "Since politics is based on illusions, zazen definitely provides new insights for a politician.
 I then come back into the world of California and politics, with critical distance from some of my more comfortable assumptions."
 He also visited Mother Teresa in Calcutta, India, where he ministered to the sick in one of her hospices.
 He explained, "Politics is a power struggle to get to the top of the heap.
 Calcutta and Mother Teresa are about working with those who are at the bottom of the heap.
-And to see them as no different than yourself, and their needs as important as your needs.
+And to see them as no different from yourself, and their needs as important as your needs.
 And you're there to serve them, and doing that you are attaining as great a state of being as you can."

 Upon his return from abroad in 1988, Brown announced that he would stand as a candidate to become chairman of the California Democratic Party, and won against investment banker Steve Westly.
 Although Brown greatly expanded the party's donor base and enlarged its coffers, with a focus on grassroots organizing and get out the vote drives, he was criticized for not spending enough money on TV ads, which was felt to have contributed to Democratic losses in several close races in 1990, such as Dianne Feinstein's attempt to become the first female governor of California.
 In early 1991, Brown abruptly resigned his post and announced that he would run for the Senate seat held by the retiring Alan Cranston.
 Although Brown consistently led in the polls for both the nomination and the general election, he abandoned the campaign, deciding instead to run for the presidency for the third time.